atomicals-community/atomicals-guide/faq.md

 # FAQ

-## What is the Atomicals Protocol?&#x20;
+## What is the Atomicals Protocol?

 Atomicals Protocol is the most simple, flexible and secure way of creating digital objects on Bitcoin.
 Every Atomical is a self-evident and tamper resistant chain of digital signatures, it is a robust file format for every use imaginable.
-Everything on the internet can now potentially be owned digital property.&#x20;
+Everything on the internet can now potentially be owned digital property.

-## Does Atomicals require a separate chain, additional layers or any changes to Bitcoin?&#x20;
+## Does Atomicals require a separate chain, additional layers or any changes to Bitcoin?

 No!
 It's here now and works on native Bitcoin and existing wallets today.
-It leverages the key design of Bitcoin and requires no secondary layers, side-chains and no trusted services to operate. &#x20;
+It leverages the key design of Bitcoin and requires no secondary layers, side-chains and no trusted services to operate.

 ## What can Atomicals Digital Objects be used for?